aaronfi/rover/README.md

 I also would prefer to write more unit tests to ensure my scoring logic correctly updates for all events in the wild (e.g. if a user changes their name, the sitter_score should be recalculated;  e.g. are deletes handled appropriately?).

+Lastly, the UI might have some rough areas (e.g. it's not quite mobile responsive).